Skip to main content

 Run your flow through the Percy CLI:

-App Percy starts, creates a build, captures each screenshot in the flow, uploads the screenshots to your project, and then stops.
+App Percy starts, creates a build, captures each screenshot in the flow, and uploads them to your project.

 Configuration